IronWifi/docs/user_Guide/captive_portals/portal_pages.md

 })();
 ```

 Sections for Authentication Providers, each div will be replaced with the source code from Authentication Provider's Container Source Code.
-Unused DIVs will be replaced with empty string.
+Unused DIVs will be replaced with an empty string.

 ```
 <div id="anonymousreg_placeholder"></div>